Communication Sciences and Disorders, Speech Language Pathology Concentration (MA)

 - Applications are submitted via the Communication Sciences and Disorders Centralized Application Service (CSDCAS).
 To apply, use the CSDCAS application and add “Montclair State University” to your selected programs.
 For assistance with the CSDCAS application, visit their customer service site.

 - Eligibility Requirements and Essential Functions Document is a part of the online application and must be reviewed and completed.

 The following is a list of the supplemental materials that will accompany your application for the Communication Sciences and Disorders, Speech Language Pathology Concentration (MA) program:

-- GPA greater than or equal to 3.3 or a GPA of at least 3.0 from a prior master’s degree
+- Undergraduate GPA greater than or equal to 3.3 or a GPA of at least 3.0 from a prior master’s degree

 This 77-credit program includes coursework in Language Assessment, Voice Disorders, Speech and Hearing Science, and Research in Speech-Language Pathology.
 For more information, please visit the Communication Sciences and Disorders, Speech Language Pathology Concentration (MA) program listing in the University Catalog.

 If you have any general questions regarding the application process and requirements, please email or call us: